A few years ago, I was lying in bed after a full day of non-stop going and all I could think was–

-I couldn’t just stop homeschooling at mid year, dishes have to be washed, meals have to be made, my writing work needs to continue to bring some extra income, laundry can’t just go undone and the list goes on.
-I was able to tweak my schedule by organizing it a bit more and I was able let go of some commitments like extra counseling and mentoring work.
+I couldn’t just stop homeschooling at mid-year, dishes have to be washed, meals have to be made, my writing work needs to continue to bring some extra income, laundry can’t just go undone and the list goes on.
+I was able to tweak my schedule by organizing it a bit more and I was able to let go of some commitments like extra counseling and mentoring work.
 I’m a counselor so I stopped seeing extra clients.

 It’s interesting how we perceive busyness with our worth.
-But let’s get out ourselves and our family out of that mentality.
+But let’s get ourselves and our family out of that mentality.

 Don’t measure your worth by your busyness or the length of your to do list.

 So, after asking myself-What can I give up in this season of life?
-I realized there were only a few things I could let go.
+I realized there were only a few things I could let go of.
 Then, I started asking myself- What can I do to take care of myself in this season?
 That was a question that could no longer go ignored!

 My precious moms, our chest have been the nook of comfort to scared little ones, many a night.
 Our bodies have carried a child!
 Stop and say that slowly and out loud–our bodies have carried another human being.
-Your legs have chased after little ones for a equivalent of a marathon and more.
+Your legs have chased after little ones for an equivalent of a marathon and more.

 Our minds have been filled with worry over their safety.